 Writings of Justin Martyr, Tertullian, Eusebius, and other early church leaders mention Pontius Pilate who ruled Judea from A.D.
-26 to 36 and they make reference to his official reports to Emperor Tiberus of the trial and crucifixion of a Jew who many believed to be the Jewish Messiah.
-Tactius, a Roman historian, mentions the one named Christ who Pontius Pilate condemned to death (Annals xv:44, written A.D.
+26 to 36 and they make reference to his official reports to Emperor Tiberius of the trial and crucifixion of a Jew who many believed to be the Jewish Messiah.
+Tacitus, a Roman historian, mentions the one named Christ who Pontius Pilate condemned to death (Annals xv:44, written A.D.
 115-117).
 Even Jewish history confirms the life and death of Christ.

 When Will Christ Return?

 Does anyone know when Christ will return to earth?
 Many in the past thought they knew, and many today think they know.
 One group of believers thought he would return in 1844, another group thought he would return in 1914, and yet another group predicted it would be in 1975.
 People continually set dates and are continually disappointed; however, does this mean that no one will know the date and hour of Christ's return until it actually happens?
 How many times will the Messiah return?
 Will it be one, two, or three times?
 Many will find the answers to these questions both exciting and surprising.